AdamKoziorz/adamkoziorz.github.io/src/content/blog/post2.md

 * Augment human abilities rather than displace them
 * Account for human behavior, cognition, and limitations
 * Foster feelings of empowerment and self-control
-* Make complex systems understandable and transparent for end users
+* Are understandable and transparent for end users

 ### Secure, Private Data Science